33f1a3/tumblr-utils/README.md

 # tumblr-utils

-This is a collection of utilities dealing with Tumblr blogs.
+This is a collection of utilities dealing with Tumblr blogs, forked from [here](https://github.com/bbolli/tumblr-utils) with minimal editing to make it Python 3 compatible.

 - `tumble.py` creates new posts from RSS or Atom feeds
 - `tumblr_backup.py` makes a local backup of posts and images